 Mom washed her cheeks with soap.

-Mom soaped the children's nose,
+Mom washed the children's nose,

 Mom washed her nose with soap.

-Mom washed the eyes of the children,
+Mom washed the children's eyes,

 Mom washed her eyes with soap.